 Blair Osler holds a Master’s Degree in Social Work from Columbia University where she specialized in the program development and evaluation of child and youth organizations, with an emphasis on participatory practice.
 Mrs. Osler has since immersed herself not only in participatory evaluation, but also in the field of the participatory rights of young people as outlined in the UN Convention on the Rights of the Child as an Associate Project Director of the Article 15 Project.
 Her work centers around the participatory structures of groups and organizations self-managed by young people.

-Martin Ruck is an Associate Professor of Developmental Psychology at The Graduate Center, CUNY.
+Dr. Ruck is an Associate Professor of Developmental Psychology at The Graduate Center, CUNY.
 His work examines the overall process of cognitive socialization – at the intersection of race, ethnicity and class – in terms of children’s and adolescents’ thinking about human rights, educational opportunity and social justice.
 Over the past few years he has been examining the influence of social contexts on the development of children’s and young people’s understanding of nurturance and self-determination rights.
 Currently, he is investigating how children’s perceptions of racial exclusion and discrimination are influenced by their social experiences and interpretations of rights and justice.